Louise-X10/delta-debugging/README.md

 python infra/helper.py reproduce $PROJECT_NAME $TARGET $CRASH_INPUT
 ```

-The Dockerfile should is modified to clone the [commit](https://github.com/apache/commons-codec/commit/41871c2cc31ebab1865736c61026d193409b30b5) right before the bug is caught, instead of the most recent commit when the bug has already been fixed.
+The Dockerfile should is modified to clone the first known bad [commit](https://github.com/apache/commons-codec/commit/44e4c4d778c3ab87db09c00e9d1c3260fd42dad5) (which can be found as the regression range in the [OSS Fuzz issue page](https://issues.oss-fuzz.com/issues/42530537)), instead of the most recent commit when the bug has already been fixed.

 ```
 # Dockerfile